Agent-Daedalus/Agent-Daedalus/README.md

 -Hi, I’m @Agent-Daedalus
--I’m interested in Software + Game Development
--I’m currently learning Unity, C++
+-I’m interested in Software + Game Development + AI -I’m currently learning Unity, C++
--I'm working on a video editor && an untitled game -I've learned the following languages: C#, Python, Java, English -How to reach me: @agentdumbledore@gmail.com
+-I want to learn Rust, C and Typescript in the future -I'm working on a video editor && an untitled game -I've learned the following languages: C#, Python, Java, English -How to reach me: @agentdumbledore@gmail.com